Policies for a sustainable protein future

 Driving a strong economy

-Scaling up the sustainable protein sector has the potential to add $1 trillion to the global economy, and countries like Singapore and Israel are already attracting major investment by providing supportive environments for plant-based and cultivated meat companies.
+Scaling up the alternative protein sector has the potential to add $1 trillion to the global economy, and countries like Singapore and Israel are already attracting major investment by providing supportive environments for plant-based and cultivated meat companies.

 Europe has the scientific expertise and business leadership to become a world-leader in this field, but risks being left behind without public investment in R&D.